-Not only are auto accidents unpredictable, but so are the chain of events that can spiral forth afterward.
+Not only are car accidents unpredictable, but so is the chain of events that can spiral forth afterward.
 That’s why personal injury protection, or PIP insurance, exists.

 While auto insurance coverages such as liability and collision insurance are important, they won’t be able to help you in the event that you miss your work paycheck or incur other miscellaneous expenses because of a car accident.
-This article will help teach you what PIP covers and whether you need this coverage or not.
+This article will help teach you what PIP coverage provides and whether you need this or not.

-While other types of auto insurance may or may not kick in depending on which drivers are at fault, PIP is different.
+While other types of car insurance may or may not kick in depending on which drivers are at fault, PIP auto insurance coverage is different.
 Personal injury protection insurance is considered no-fault coverage because it covers impacted policyholders, drivers and passengers regardless of whether another driver or they were deemed to be at fault for an accident.

 If you are unable to work because of injuries caused by a car accident, in some cases, you’re entitled to cover up to 80 percent of lost wages through PIP.
 Other potential covered expenses include:

 - Rehab costs

 Depending on the severity of injuries and length of recovery, PIP may represent a significant financial stake.
 It’s important to make a distinction between PIP and medical payments coverage, commonly known as med pay.
 While PIP covers more expenses, it also carries a deductible, where med pay does not.
 Drivers choose one of these coverages, not both.

 Required PIP Insurance Coverage by State